visheshd/visheshd.github.io/_posts/2023-10-09-strategy-loss-calculator.md

 It's more than dollars and cents.

-To fathom its depths, we must plunge into finance, operations, reputation, and more.
+To fully understand it, we must dive into finance, operations, reputation, and more.

 Here is a over simplified calculator to shed some light.